goldcoin/goldcoin/doc/README.md

 - [Benchmarking](benchmarking.md)

 ### Resources
-* Discuss on the [GoldcoinTalk](https://goldcointalk.io/) forums.
+* Discuss on the [GoldCoinTalk](https://goldcointalk.org/) forums.
-* Discuss general Goldcoin development on #goldcoin-dev on Freenode.
+* Discuss general GoldCoin development on #goldcoin-dev on Freenode.
 If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=goldcoin-dev).

 ### Miscellaneous
 - [Assets Attribution](assets-attribution.md)